BenFradet/struct-type-encoder/README.md

 ## Motivation

 When reading a DataFrame/Dataset from a data source the schema of the data has to be inferred.
-In practice, this translates by looking at every record of all the files and coming up with a schema that can satisfy every one of these records, as shown [here for JSON]( https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/json/JsonInferSchema.scala).
+In practice, this translates into looking at every record of all the files and coming up with a schema that can satisfy every one of these records, as shown [here for JSON]( https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/json/JsonInferSchema.scala).